 - 1. Please provide any additional information and/or comment(s) you may have on the above-mentioned allegations. - 2.
-Please provide information on existing measures taken by your Excellency's Government to protect against human rights abuses by companies, including ensuring that the companies within your territory and/or jurisdiction implement their responsibility to respect human rights, as set forth by the UN Guiding Principles on Business and Human Rights. - 3.
+Please provide information on existing measures, including policies, legislation, and regulations your Excellency's Government has put in place to ensure that the company implements its responsibility to respect human rights. - 3.
 Please provide information on additional steps taken by your Excellency's Government to protect against human rights abuses by this company as a state owned enterprise, including by requiring human rights due diligence, as set forth by the UN Guiding Principles on Business and Human Rights. - 4.
-Please indicate any specific initiatives taken to ensure that those affected by business-related human rights abuse within your jurisdiction and/or territory have access to effective remedy, in accordance with the UN Guiding Principles on Business and Human Rights.
+Please indicate specific initiatives taken to ensure that those affected by business-related human rights abuse within your jurisdiction and/or territory have access to effective remedy, in accordance with the UN Guiding Principles on Business and Human Rights.

 We would appreciate receiving a response within 60 days.
 Your Excellency's Government's response will be made available in a report to be presented to the Human Rights Council for its consideration.
+Please be informed that a letter on the same subject has also been sent to the Government of Zimbabwe and to other companies allegedly involved.

-Please be informed that a letter on the same subject has also been sent to the Government of Zimbabwe, the Government of the People's Republic of China, the Government of Japan, the Government of Switzerland, the Government of the United Arab Emirates, the Government of the United Kingdom, the Government of the United States of America, and other allegedly involved companies, including Contraf Nicotex Tobacco GmbH.
+Please be informed that a letter on the same subject has also been sent to the Government of Zimbabwe, the Government of the People's Republic of China, the Government of Germany, the Government of Japan, the Government of Switzerland, the Government of the United Arab Emirates, the Government of the United Kingdom, and other allegedly involved companies, including Alliance One International, Inc. and Universal Corporation.